Modern Mindfulness: habits for your best holiday yet

 Keep it simple

 Have a holiday without a checklist.
 Over scheduling yourself defeats the point of getting away, so simplicity is key.
 I am known to be a little OCD and love a schedule, but now I make an effort to leave 50% of the time unscheduled (only making a couple of restaurant or tour reservations that book out).
-Over-scheduling can show that maybe you have some control issues to work through, plus it just brings your hurried lifestyle to another place.
 Allow yourself to slow down and enjoy the white space in your day.

 Listen to your body